elliejeanclark/startup/notes.md

 ### Cascading Styles
 Because of the way that CSS works, as you get more specific with an element having a specific rule, it will override the more general rule.
 All p tags are told to be red, then p tags in this specific table are told to be blue, and then this specific p tag in the table it told to be green.
 So there will be red, blue, and green tags, blue in the table, and then one specific tag will be green.
 ### Box Model
 Everything in CSS is held inside of boxes.
 The box contains margins, borders, padding, and content.
 How big your content box is will automatically determine the size of the other boxes.
 You can change the height and width of the content and border boxes by using the `box sizing` property of CSS.
+The inner layer is content, then padding, then border, than margins.
 ## Selectors
 ### Element Type Selectors
 This is used to select an entire element to change the style of.
 For example this is how we would change the "default" font for our document.